maxbogue/lint-it/README.md

 > Using globally installed scripts is discouraged, since lint-staged may not work for someone who doesn’t have it installed.

 `lint-staged` uses [execa](https://github.com/sindresorhus/execa#preferlocal) to locate locally installed scripts.
-So in your `.lintstagedrc` you can write:
+So in your `.lintitrc` you can write:

 ```json
 {